condor2/Opencart_30xx/README.md

 - Separate E-mail address for Order and Contact form
 - Enable/Disable Affiliate system.
 - Filters on Admin Attribute List
+- Same design for admin order alert like customer order email.

 ## Note
 This version is not supported by Opencart.
 You need to have PHP at least 7.4 to use this version.